Michael Rimington: Later career

 Following the war, Rimington was promoted to the substantive rank of colonel on 26 January 1903, and appointed in command of the 3rd Cavalry Brigade based at The Curragh the same month, with the temporary rank of brigadier general whilst so employed.
-In September 1907, upon once more being made a temporary brigadier general, he was given command of the Secunderabad Cavalry Brigade of the 9th (Secunderabad) Division in India, and in March 1911, when his tenure in command of the brigade expired, he became the Inspector-General of cavalry units in India.
-In 1912, he was appointed the ceremonial colonel of the 6th (Inniskilling) Dragoons, a position he would hold through their amalgamation into the 5th/6th Dragoons, and until his death.
+In September 1907, upon once more being made a temporary brigadier general, he was given command of the Secunderabad Cavalry Brigade of the 9th (Secunderabad) Division in India.

+He was promoted to major general on 7 September 1910.
+In March 1911, when his tenure in command of the brigade expired, he became the inspector general of cavalry units in India.
+In June 1912 he was appointed the ceremonial position of colonel of the 6th (Inniskilling) Dragoons, a position he would hold through their amalgamation into the 5th/6th Dragoons, and until his death.
 The same year, he published his second book, Our Cavalry, a summary of the contemporary role of cavalry "for junior officers of all arms".

 He was appointed a Commander of the Royal Victorian Order (CVO) on 16 December 1911 at which time he was Inspector-General of Cavalry in India.